-You must apply now to enroll in a clinic for any or all of the following semesters:
+You must apply now to enroll in a clinic for following semesters:

-The Juvenile Justice Clinic is a three-credit course with separate grades for the two-credit clinical component and one-credit for the seminar.
-The Impact Litigation Clinic is a full year course allocated at two-credits in the fall and three-credits in the spring.
+The Juvenile Justice Clinic is a three-credit course with separate grades for the two-credit clinical component and one credit for the seminar.
+The Impact Litigation Clinic is a full-year course allocated at two credits in the fall and three credits in the spring, with separate grades for the seminar and clinical component.
 All the other clinics have a one-credit seminar and a four-credit clinical component that are graded separately.

 All the clinics require an average of approximately 15 hours of work per week, and some weeks may require considerably more time (and some less).
 Taking a course in the clinics is an extremely valuable opportunity to learn how to be a lawyer, to gain practical experience under careful supervision, and to make your résumé attractive to employers who know that clinic graduates are well-prepared to function as attorneys.
 You should be aware, however, that working in a clinic requires a significant time commitment, one that may well be greater than what is required for other courses awarding five academic credits.
 Please think through whether you are able to make this commitment before you apply for (and certainly, before you accept) a clinical position.
 It is generally not wise to do an AWR and a clinic in the same semester.
 If you have any concerns about your ability to devote enough time to the clinic, please speak with the professor who directs the clinic prior to accepting a position.

 Prior to the start of the law school's registration period for fall 2016, you will be notified by email if you are receiving an offer to enroll in a clinic.
 Please note that clinics may make offers at different times, so if one clinic has made an offer to one student, that does not mean that all offers have been made by other clinics, or even by that clinic.